 Bigelow Aerospace is a firm focused on building inflatable space station modules.
 In January 2013, NASA announced that it would pay nearly $18 million for Bigelow to build a new room for the International Space Station.
+That room, called the Bigelow Expandable Activity Module (BEAM), is expected to launch for a two-year mission in April 2016.

 While Bigelow's visions for space stations and a moon base are still on the drawing board, the company already has two inflatable prototypes in orbit.
 Genesis 1 launched in July 2006, and Genesis 2 in June 2007.
 The company still watches over the prototypes to determine how they perform long-term.